adhie1337/linq-tutorial/README.md

 ### excercise-enumerables-002
 Your task is to implement `IEnumerable.MySelect` extension method.
 You will need to return an instance of `MySelectEnumerable` that is a wrapper enumerable; it takes an `IEnumerable<TSource>` and a `Func<TSource, TResult>` and when the current element is requested it returns the current element of the `IEnumerable<TSource>` with the `Func<TSource, TResult>` applied, therefore a `TResult` instance.

+### excercise-enumerables-003
+Your task is to implement `IEnumerable.MyWhere` extension method.
+You will need to return an instance of `MyWhereEnumerable` that is a wrapper enumerable; it takes an `IEnumerable<TSource>` and a `Func<TSource, bool>` and when the next element is requested it returns the next element that returns true for the `Func<TSource, bool>` function.

 Check your solution with running the following command (after making sure its safe of course).
 It will also print what to do for the next excercise:
 ```